 The Consular Section operates within the confines of the Vienna Convention on Consular Relations of 1963.
 The consular section is headed by a Consular Officer and is responsible for the provision of consular and related services to both Ghanaians and foreigners alike.
 Some of these services include the following:

 i).
-Registration of Ghanaians in Saudi Arabia, Bahrain, Jordan, Oman and Yemen
+Registration of Ghanaians in Saudi Arabia, Bahrain, Jordan and Oman

 ii).
 Renewal of expired Ghanaian Passports;